Corporation Tax (Northern Ireland) Act 2015

 Overview

-This bill establishes a separate corporation tax rate for Northern Ireland, allowing the Northern Ireland Assembly to set a rate different from the main UK rate.
-The bill also makes adjustments to other tax laws to ensure consistency and fairness.
+This bill establishes a distinct corporation tax rate for Northern Ireland, allowing the Northern Ireland Assembly to set a rate different from the main UK rate.
+The bill also includes provisions for how this new rate will interact with various tax reliefs and allowances, aiming to ensure a fair and efficient system.

 Description